bitterjug/devjournal/devjournal.markdown

 ### 11:06

 Or maybe not.
 LiveServerTestCase might not be the best solution.
 And behave has its own test runner.

+In a package called `django-behave` which apparently we have installed in the app.

+### 11:10